 If you don’t have one, you must get a passport or update your paper licence to a photocard licence.

 Your test won’t go ahead and you’ll lose your fee if you don’t bring the right documents to your test.

 If you lose your driving licence, you must apply for a replacement.
 This could take up to 15 days.
 If this happens, you may have to rearrange your test.

-You might be able to apply for a refund of out-of-pocket expenses if the Driving Standard Agency (DSA) cancels your test at short notice.
+You might be able to apply for a refund of out-of-pocket expenses if the Driver and Vehicle Standards Agency (DVSA) cancels your test at short notice.

 6. Car and motorcycle theory test fees

 There is no administration fee if you book your driving theory test through the official booking service.
 Unofficial booking websites may charge a fee.

 |Theory test type

 You’ll have to pay the full amount again if you don’t pass your theory test, and want to take another one.

 When you book your theory test you should say if you’ve got special needs.
 In many cases, special arrangements can be made to help you during the test.